-Most childcare facilities, as defined by the Dallas Development Code, are licensed as a "Licensed Child Care Center" per HHS regulations; however, not all HHS licensed childcare centers are child-care facilities, as defined by the Dallas Development Code.
-The most common example of how the state and city designations differ is for church-operated childcares.
-A church can provide childcare services at any time, for any day or days of the week, and it is considered accessory to the main use of a church when all four of the following criteria are met.
+Most child-care facilities, as defined by the Dallas Development Code, are licensed as a "Licensed Child Care Center" per HHS regulations; however, not all HHS licensed child-care centers are child-care facilities, as defined by the Dallas Development Code.
+The most common example of how the state and city designations are not the same is for church-operated childcares.
+A church can provide child-care services at any time, for any day or days of the week, and it is considered accessory to the main use of a church.
+To be considered accessory to the church use all of the following four criteria are met.